Krafpy/Overpass-Forge/docs/source/introduction.rst

 for the `OpenStreetMap's Overpass API <https://wiki.openstreetmap.org/wiki/Overpass_API>`_ in Python.
-It offers object-oriented mappings to `Overpass QL <https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL>`_ statements and features to represent queries, which are then compiled into the corresponding Overpass QL string.
+It offers object-oriented mappings to `Overpass QL <https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL>`_ statements and sets to represent queries, which are then compiled into the corresponding Overpass QL string.